rust-lang/rust/text/0000-fn-return-should-be-an-associated-type.md

 The shorthand `Foo(...)` expands to `Foo<(...), Output=()>`.
 The shorthand `Foo(..) -> B` expands to `Foo<(...), Output=B>`.
-This implies that if you use the paranthetical notation, you must supply a return type (which could be a new type parameter).
+This implies that if you use the parenthetical notation, you must supply a return type (which could be a new type parameter).
 If you would prefer to leave the return type unspecified, you must use angle-bracket notation.
 (Note that using angle-bracket notation with the `Fn` traits